knative/docs/docs/versioned/install/installing-contour.md

     kubectl get pods -n projectcontour -o wide
     ```

-You should see the following:
+You should see the following results:

 - Two Contour pods each with status Running and 1/1 Ready.
 - One or more Envoy pods, each with the status Running and 2/2 Ready.